 Beef Special We make Northern Style phở which is more savoury and less sweet.
 The broth is hearty, yet light and full of flavour and fragrant of charred ginger and onions and pho spices, such as star anise (hoa hồi), cinnamon, coriander, cardamon, etc...
 Also, we make our phở in small quantity each time to ensure quality.
-We do not add extra MSG, however, there are some MSG in soup seasoning we use.

 Similar to the beef phở, our chicken phở is also more savoury and less sweet.
 If you want a lighter broth, chicken phở is the perfect choice.

 Pronounce "Phở" Correctly is Not Easy, and it's OK!

 Phở is a very difficult word to pronounce correctly unless

 you've heard it all your life.
 It's not "faux" or "fur" nor is it